-A NON-OPERATIONAL company is one that no longer possesses sufficient financial resources or expends these resources to make progress toward stated business goals.
-A license to a company that is NON-OPERATIONAL will most likely have been terminated.
+For the purposes of this Licensing Survey, the definition of NON-OPERATIONAL is less about whether a company is still in business and more about whether its current business is based (at least in part) on the original license for your institution's technology.
 A company that has been acquired and no longer operates independently should be counted as NON-OPERATIONAL if the license has been terminated.
-See question (Q8.4).
+See question (Q8.6).